Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy

 \subsection{Surface Temperature}

-The surface temperature $T$ provides mostly only information on the scattering medium.
-The imprint of the ITs on $T$ is much weaker than the BMs in our simulation, as quantified in \citeA{Ponte2017} (see e.g. their figure 5; relevant discussions on sea surface density in \citeA{Ponte2017} can be generalized to $T$, as salinity is fixed in the simulation).
-Assuming that the evolution of SST is dominated by advections, \citeA{Ponte2017} attributes the weak IT imprint on SST to the uneven scaling of horizontal advection terms.
-The weak IT imprints on SSTs are demonstrated in realistic global circulation oceanic models too (e.g., \citeA{TorresKlein2018}, figure 4).
-Some theoretical arguments, taking into account ITs' effects on vertical mixing or the surface thermal boundary layer, do predict strong imprints from ITs on SST, but whether these effects are significant under realistic ocean conditions remains under debate; a relatively recent perspective can be found in \citeA{farrar2007sea}.
+\ch{The surface temperature $T$ provides mostly only information on scattering medium.
+The imprint of the ITs on $T$ is much weaker than the BMs in our simulation, as demonstrated in \citeA{Ponte2017}. \citeA{Ponte2017} attributes the weak IT imprint to the scaling of horizontal advection terms.
+The weakness of internal wave signatures (including ITs) on surface temperature is demonstrated in more realistic global circulation oceanic models \cite{TorresKlein2018} too.
+Only in (so far) rare observations can signs of imprints of ITs be found in SST}; a relatively recent perspective can be found in \citeA{farrar2007sea}.
 By contrast, BMs leave strong imprints on $T$ and are dynamically linked to $T$.
 For example, under surface quasi-geostrophy frameworks \cite{lapeyre2006dynamics}, surface temperature (or density) anomalies determine a boundary condition for BM evolution.
 In our simulation, the strong correlation between $T$ and potential vorticity at both the surface and the interior is verified in \citeA{Ponte2017}.